-The Hawai‘i Outreach Initiative is both an admissions advantage as well as a clinical rotation advantage in the state of Hawai’i.
+The Hawai‘i Outreach Initiative is both an admissions opportunity as well as a clinical rotation priority in the state of Hawai’i.
 In order to show our commitment to Hawai’i, we will extend invitations to interview to the top five scoring Hawai’i Outreach applicants each year.
-While this does not guarantee admission, it is an acknowledgment of our dedication to applicants from Hawai‘i and their needs.
+While this does not guarantee admission, it is an acknowledgment of our dedication to Hawai‘i and the changing needs of the Islands.

 In order to qualify for the Hawai’i Outreach Initiative, a prospective student must have a strong connection to Hawai’i and have active plans to return to the islands to practice as a PA.
 The strong connection may be shown by one or more of the following: current address, permanent address, high school diploma, college diploma, driver’s license, or Native Hawaiian ancestry.

 If students from Hawai‘i are admitted to the program they will complete their didactic phase in Hillsboro, Oregon, with the rest of the incoming class.
 Students in the Hawai‘i Outreach Initiative will have preference for the available clinical rotations in Hawai‘i.
+Rotations are subject to availability.
 Pacific University continually seeks out rotation sites in Hawai‘i which will provide students with quality experiences and networking opportunities.

 There is no separate application for the Hawai‘i Outreach Initiative.
 Students are initially identified through their application materials and their stated commitment, on the Supplemental Application, to return to Hawai‘i following graduation to work as a PA.
 Please contact Graduate Admissions if you have any questions.